 - Micro-USB power supply

-It comes to roughly £40 in total.
-To assemble, we just slide the LED SHIM over the top row of GPIO pins and then firmly seat the Inky pHAT on top.
+This all comes to about £40.
+To assemble, just slide the LED SHIM over the top row of GPIO (general-purpose input/output) pins and then firmly seat the 40-pin header of the Inky pHAT over it.
 Once we have all three pieces in place, it’s time to get the system up and running.

 System setup